kevinolega/callcentertrainingtips/6wel/bonus/6web-confident.md

 > "Confidence comes from familiarity and practice."

-I want to prepare instead of pretend.
+I choose to prepare instead of pretend.

-When preparing for an interview...
+I do the following when preparing for an interview:

 I wear good clothes.